 A. Text is compatible with assistive technology.
-Fail Additional Information: Pgs 6-11 were checked.
+Fail Additional Information: Pgs 11-16 were checked.
 When the window page chaged in size, a horizontal bar appeared.
 The font size of all pages checked could be adjusted however a horizontal scrolling bar appeared.
-B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Fail Additional Information: Pgs 6-11 were checked.
-When changing the font/background color to green text on black, the background color did change to black and the font color did not change to green.
-Instead, the font color changed to grey and the large chapter titles remained white.
+B. The resource allows the user to adjust the font size and font/background color (or is Fail rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Additional Information: Pgs 11-16 were checked.
+When changing the font/background color to green text on black, the background color did change to black and the font color did change to green.
+However the first page disappeared.
+The first page had text previously and the entire page was black.